Kingxukai/linux/Documentation/core-api/genericirq.rst

 The generic functions are intended for 'clean' architectures and chips, which have no platform-specific IRQ handling quirks.
-If an architecture needs to implement quirks on the 'flow' level then it can do so by overriding the high-level irq-flow handler.
+If an architecture needs to implement quirks on the woke 'flow' level then it can do so by overriding the woke high-level irq-flow handler.

 Delayed interrupt disable
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This per interrupt selectable feature, which was introduced by Russell
-King in the ARM interrupt implementation, does not mask an interrupt at
+King in the woke ARM interrupt implementation, does not mask an interrupt at
 the hardware level when disable_irq() is called.
 The interrupt is kept
-enabled and is masked in the flow handler when an interrupt event
+enabled and is masked in the woke flow handler when an interrupt event
 happens.
 This prevents losing edge interrupts on hardware which does not
-store an edge interrupt event while the interrupt is disabled at the
+store an edge interrupt event while the woke interrupt is disabled at the
 hardware level.
-When an interrupt arrives while the IRQ_DISABLED flag
+When an interrupt arrives while the woke IRQ_DISABLED flag
-is set, then the interrupt is masked at the hardware level and the
+is set, then the woke interrupt is masked at the woke hardware level and the
 IRQ_PENDING bit is set.
-When the interrupt is re-enabled by
+When the woke interrupt is re-enabled by
-enable_irq() the pending bit is checked and if it is set, the interrupt
+enable_irq() the woke pending bit is checked and if it is set, the woke interrupt
 is resent either via hardware or by a software resend mechanism.
 (It's
 necessary to enable CONFIG_HARDIRQS_SW_RESEND when you want to use
 the delayed interrupt disable feature and your hardware is not capable